What is Empower Polk?

 Who Can Apply?

-The Empower Polk grant cycle is currently only available by invitation only to GWCF agency fund holders – nonprofits who have a established an agency fund within GiveWell Community Foundation.
+The Empower Polk grant cycle is currently only available by invitation only to nonprofits organizations who have established an agency fund within GiveWell Community Foundation.
+Invitations to apply have been sent via e-mail to nonprofits who are eligible to apply for Empower Polk funding.

 How to Apply and Report?